-Contrary to out-door treatment, inhalation exposure is important after indoor treatment.
-Both the spraying technique and the following crop handling may result in airborne pesticide droplets.
+Contrary to out-door treatment, inhalation exposure of the worker is important after indoor treatment.
+Both the spraying technique and the following crop handling may result in airborne pesticide droplets/particles.

-In the EFSA calculator task specific factors are used for the exposure assessment related to worker reentry into greenhouses approximately 8-16 hours after treatment (see Table 14 in the EFSA GD^4).
-The factors are depending on the application method.
-In addition, task specific factors are used for handling ornamentals after application.
+In the EFSA calculator task specific factors are used for the worker exposure assessment (see Table 14 in the EFSA $GD^4$ ).
+The factors are depending on the application method and tasks to be performed e.g. handling ornamentals.
 Be aware, that none of these task specific factors apply to volatile pesticides or products applied as vapours.
 In such cases additional data may be required.

-A worst case worker exposure scenario will be cutting, sorting and bundling of ornamentals after roof for for a section.
+A worst case worker exposure scenario will be cutting, sorting and bundling of ornamentals after roof fogger application.